K. Barbara Schowen Undergraduate Research Mentor Award

 Instructions for Departments:

 Each department can nominate one faculty member for the K. Barbara Schowen Mentor Award per year.
 Follow the guidelines below to nominate someone:

 - Decide which faculty member your department will nominate.
-The Center for Undergraduate Research has collected recommendations for faculty mentors to be considered and, as of February 20, 2017, has forwarded these to the department chairs and/or directors of undergraduate studies in the faculty member's home department.
-Departments will need to decide on one faculty member to nominate for the award.
+The Center for Undergraduate Research has collected recommendations for faculty mentors to be considered and, as of February 16, 2018, has forwarded these to the department chairs and/or directors of undergraduate studies in the faculty member's home department.
+After this, departments will need to decide on one faculty member to nominate for the award.
 Departments can nominate any member of their faculty, regardless of whether that person was officially recommended through our online form.

 - Compile an application packet.
 Nomination packets should include:

 - a letter of nomination from the academic department that addresses how the nominee fulfills the evaluation criteria